Torphedo/Esper-RE/README.md

 `polaris [alr filename] [flag]`

 - `--dump-textures`
   - Dump all textures to a `textures` folder in DDS format.
-Uses the best available info, instead of trying
 - `--validate`
   - Run assertions and consistency checks across the whole file.
 Doesn't guarantee the file will work in the game, just that nothing looks wrong based on our current knowledge of ALRs.
-Mainly serves as a debug tool to find new edge cases.

 ## ALR [`src/alr`]
-This is a not very well named command-line program that can export/replace textures and split files apart in different ways.
+This program can export/replace textures, and split ALR files apart in a few different ways.
 It's been mostly obseleted by Polaris, but is still more reliable for unusual files (like bosses) and uncommon texture formats (like cubemaps).
 Here's some typical output:
 <img src="https://github.com/user-attachments/assets/ad8a35d6-a630-40bc-854e-3d56442ad21e" style="width:80%;"/>